 - Other types of flow regulators: Control flow through means other than aerating the water stream or creating laminar flow, but also compensate for changes in water pressure.

-To earn the WaterSense label, a bathroom sink faucet or faucet accessory must have a maximum flow rate of 1.5 gpm (5.7 lpm) when tested at 60 psi and a minimum flow rate of 0.8 gpm (3.0 lpm) when tested at 20 psi.
+To earn the WaterSense label, a bathroom sink faucet or faucet accessory must have a maximum flow rate of 1.5 gpm when tested at 60 psi and a minimum flow rate of 0.8 gpm when tested at 20 psi (Figure 2).
 WaterSense included the minimum flow rate requirement to ensure a high level of performance in locations with very low water pressure.

 Third party verifiers will obtain a list of the make and model numbers for all bathroom sink faucets and faucet accessories installed in the home and verify that they have earned the WaterSense® label.
-The verifier will also check the maximum flow rate from all bathroom sink faucets and kitchen sink faucets to ensure that the aerators have not been tampered with or removed.
-To conduct the test, the verifier will use a small bucket under or attach a flow-measuring bag to the faucet spout, turn on the water completely while starting a stopwatch and, after 10 seconds, turn off the water and check the volume of water collected.
-The volume of water should be 0.25 gallons or less for bathroom sinks and 0.4 gallons or less for kitchen sink faucets.
+The verifier will also check the maximum flow rate of all bathroom and kitchen faucets to ensure that the aerators have not been tampered with or removed.
+To conduct the test, the verifier will place a small bucket or a flow-measuring bag under the faucet spout, and turn on the water completely while starting a stopwatch (Figure 2).
+After 10 seconds, the verifier will turn off the water and check the volume of water collected.
+The volume of water should be 0.25 gallons or less for bathroom sink faucets.

-All faucets and attachable accessories are required by the ASME/CSA performance standard to be marked with their maximum flow rate.
+All faucets and attachable accessories are required by the ASME A112.18.1/CSA B125.1 performance standard to be marked with their maximum flow rate.
 Checking the faucet marking will indicate if a bathroom sink faucet meets the WaterSense maximum flow rate, but not the minimum flow rate.
-To determine if the product meets all aspects of the WaterSense specification, look for the WaterSense label on the product packaging and documentation (the specification requires these materials to bear the WaterSense label).
+To determine if the product meets all aspects of the WaterSense specification, look for the WaterSense label on the product packaging and documentation.
+The specification requires these products to bear the WaterSense label.

 The WaterSense website also provides a listing of labeled faucets and accessories here.

-Bathroom sink and kitchen sink faucets account for approximately 15.7 percent of indoor residential water use in the United States, or about 1.1 trillion gallons of water used each year across the country.
+Bathroom and kitchen faucets account for approximately 15.7 percent of indoor residential water use in the United States (Figure 1), which equates to about 1.1 trillion gallons of water used annually.
 The Energy Policy Act of 1992 originally set the maximum flow rate for both lavatory and kitchen faucets at 2.5 gpm at 80 psi static pressure.
 In 1994, ASME A112.18.1M-1994–Plumbing Supply Fittings set the maximum flow rate for lavatory (bathroom) faucets at 2.2 gpm at 60 psi.
 In response to industry requests for conformity with a single standard, in 1998, the U.S. Energy Department adopted the 2.2 gpm at 60 psi maximum flow rate standard for all faucets (both kitchen and bathroom).
 Other than this maximum flow rate standard, there currently are no universally accepted performance tests or specifications (i.e., rinsing or wetting performance standards) for faucets.

 No climate specific information applies.